Dozens feared dead as tornadoes, storms strike US states

-EDWARDSVILLE, Ill.
-(AP) — Tornadoes and severe weather caused catastrophic damage across multiple states late Friday, killing at least six people overnight as a storm system tore through a candle factory in Kentucky, an Amazon facility in Illinois and a nursing home in Arkansas.
-The Kentucky governor said he feared dozens more could be dead.
+MAYFIELD, Ky.
+(AP) — Dozens were feared dead Saturday after tornadoes and severe weather caused catastrophic damage across multiple states, tearing through a candle factory in Kentucky, an Amazon facility in Illinois and a nursing home in Arkansas.

-Gov. Andy Beshear said about 110 people were in the factory in Mayfield, Kentucky, when the tornado hit.
+Kentucky Gov. Andy Beshear said about 110 people were in the factory in Mayfield when the tornado hit.

 “We believe our death toll from this event will exceed 50 Kentuckians and probably end up 70 to 100,” he said at a news conference Saturday.
 “It’s very hard, really tough, and we’re praying for each and every one of those families.”

+She said rescue crews are using heavy equipment to move rubble at the candle factory in western Kentucky.
+Coroners have been called to the scene and bodies have been recovered, but she didn’t know how many.
+She said it could take a day and potentially longer to remove all the rubble.

+President Joe Biden tweeted Saturday that he was briefed on the situation and pledged the affected states would “have what they need as the search for survivors and damage assessments continue."

-Kyana Parsons-Perez, a factory employee, was trapped under five feet (about 1.5 meters) of debris for at least two hours until rescuers managed to free her.
+Kyana Parsons-Perez, an employee at the factory, was trapped under 5 feet (about 1.5 meters) of debris for at least two hours until rescuers managed to free her.

 Just before the tornado struck, the building’s lights flickered.
 She felt a gust of wind, her ears started “popping” and then, “Boom.
 Everything came down on us.”
 People started screaming, and she heard Hispanic workers praying in Spanish.